JB395/Bits-to-Target-and-Difficulty/README.md

 ### estimaterawfee conf_target (threshold)

 Hidden command.
-WARNING: This interface is unstable and may disappear or change, and the results are tightly coupled to the calling parameters.
+WARNING: This command is unstable and may disappear or change, and the results are tightly coupled to the calling parameters.

 Gives fee estimates for short, medium, and long term confirmations, and gives mempool statistics for transactions with those fees.
 Estimates the approximate fee per kilobyte needed for a transaction to begin confirmation within conf_target blocks.